rootsongjc/kubernetes-vagrant-centos-cluster/README.md

 **local**

-In order to manage the cluster on local you should Install `kubectl` command line tool first(But, you don't need to do it manual because of ```install.sh``` script itself do this)
+In order to manage the cluster on local you should Install `kubectl` command line tool first(But, you don't need to do it manually because of ```install.sh``` script itself do this)

 Go to [Kubernetes release notes](https://kubernetes.io/docs/imported/release/notes/), download the client binaries, unzip it and then move `kubectl`  to your `$PATH` folder, for MacOS: